 - 1. Raise oven sufficiently to allow clearance for the legs to be attached.
 Use of a lift truck or other mechanical lifting means is recommended.
 For safety, "shore up" and support the oven with an adequate blocking arrangement strong enough to support the load.
-(If it is absolutely necessary to rest the oven on its side, rest it on its left side.
-Take care to protect the finish on the left side, and to prevent the weight from resting on the motor on the back.) - 2.
+(If it is absolutely necessary to rest the oven on its side, rest it on its left side and take care to protect the finish. - 2.
 Screw into the center of each leg pad either an adjustable leg or a caster (depending on which option was ordered).
 If attaching casters, the two casters with brakes should be attached to the front leg pads. - 3.
 Lower the oven gently onto a level surface.
 Never drop or allow the oven to fall. - 4.
 Use a level to make sure that the oven is level.
 The adjustable legs can be screwed in or out to lower or raise each corner of the oven.